r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br />

       SPECIAL NOTE:
-        Remenber that if we chose to use the 'batch' obfuscation technic, then it will only work in MS-DOS interpreter (cmd.exe or file.bat), If we use one 'batch' special character in powershell terminal console, then the powershell interpreter will not be able to escape the special character.
+        remember that if we chose to use the 'batch' obfuscation technic, then it will only work in MS-DOS interpreter (cmd.exe or file.bat), If we use one 'batch' special character in powershell terminal console, then the powershell interpreter will not be able to escape the special character.